A Few Recent Things

 Unexpectedly, it’s also changed the way people interact with me.

-One an Easter weekend visit to Cleveland, another photographer noticed the camera and stopped to ask about it.
+For example, on an Easter weekend visit to Cleveland, another photographer noticed the camera and stopped to ask about it.
 We ended up trading portraits with each other’s cameras, something I’m fairly certain would never have happened if I’d simply raised an iPhone.
 The camera became less of a device and more of an invitation.

 Little Italy window display.
 Cleveland, Ohio